philips-labs/cf-geo-blocker/README.md

 **3) Create a user-provided service and bind it to the proxied application**

-While still logged in to Cloud Foundry, create a [user-provided service](https://docs.cloudfoundry.org/devguide/services/user-provided.html) (CUPS) instance with the route to the `cf-geo-blocker` instance.
-Be certain to include `https://` as the prefix:
+While still logged in to CloudFoundry, create a [user-provided service](https://docs.cloudfoundry.org/devguide/services/user-provided.html) instance with the route to the `cf-geo-blocker` instance.
+Be certain to include `https://` as the prefix.
 ```bash
 $ > cf cups cf-geo-blocker-cups -r https://cf-geo-blocker-route.us-east.philips-healthsuite.com
 ```